-JSON Schema is a declarative language for defining the structure, content, and constraints of JSON data.
-It provides a standardized way to describe the expected format of JSON documents, making it easier to validate data against a predefined schema.
-JSON Schema is written in JSON itself, which makes it lightweight, human-readable, and easy to integrate into modern applications.
+JSON Schema is a declarative language for describing the structure, content, and constraints of JSON data.
+It provides a standardized way to define the expected format of JSON objects, including their properties, data types, and relationships.
+Think of it as a blueprint for your JSON data, ensuring that it meets specific requirements before being processed or stored.

 {